thosgood/this-weeks-finds/markdown/1-50/week036.md

 the second Chern class (if $a$ is nonzero).

-Horowitz showed, in this four-dimensional case, that if $a$ is nonzero, there is a single state of the *quantum* version of BF theory when spacetime has the form $\mathbb{R} \times S$ ($S$ being some oriented 3-manifold), and that this state, thought of as a wavefunction on the space of connections on $S$, is just the exponential of the Chern-Simons action.
+Horowitz showed, in this four-dimensional case, that if $a$ is nonzero, there is a single state of the *quantum* version of $BF$ theory when spacetime has the form $\mathbb{R} \times S$ ($S$ being some oriented 3-manifold), and that this state, thought of as a wavefunction on the space of connections on $S$, is just the exponential of the Chern-Simons action.